1e0nn/afk-prank/readme.md

  - **Set Volume level:**
    - Modify the `sound_volume` variable to set the volume level desired (default = 100% ).

+ - **Set canary token:**
+   - Modify the `url_canary_token ` variable to trigger a canary Web bug / URL token and be alerted when someone is on your PC.

  ## Disclaimer

  This script is intended for entertainment purposes only.
 Use it responsibly, and ensure you have permission before pranking others.